 Participants were then be invited to think about the challenge that NZ faces with respect to the “Agriculture Dilemma”

 Agriculture is suffering from a growing dilemma: it needs to contribute to feeding a growing world population, and conserve biodiversity and manage natural resources of an increasingly depleted planet.
 In addition it agriculture is the economic life blood for many nations.

 A key question for New Zealand is:-

 Have we got the balance just right and if not, what steps do we need to take to optimise the balance in the future?

-Participants, in groups of about 10, will be asked to:-
+Participants, in groups of about 10, were asked to:-

-Over the lunch break a Eureka! participant from each table/group will report back on the key recommendations from the group and a rapporteur (Veronika Meduna) will draft a summary of the recommendations for the Eureka!
+Over the lunch break a Eureka! participant from each table/group reported back on the key recommendations from the group and a rapporteur (Veronika Meduna) drafted a Report and Summary of the recommendations for the Eureka!
 Trust to submit to key affected parties.